magoo/AuthTables/README.md

 - Manual intervention from customer support
 - Older logins that have never been abusive

-These are example verifications that simple credential thieves will have significant hurdles or friction to manipulate, allowing you to increase the size of your users known graph.
+These are example verifications that remote credential thieves will have significant hurdles or friction to manipulate, allowing you to increase the size of your users known graph.
 You'll do this by sending verified record to `/add`.

 Additional verifications are entirely dependent on your own risk tolerance.
 A bitcoin company, for instance, may require true MFA to add a record, whereas a social website may `/add` a record to the users graph if they've clicked on a link in their email.